SrijanBadhya/Debsoc/Running the PES Debsoc.md

 However since you can access a few people who are online-only, it's recommended to do at least one online session a week for these people who don't wish to come offline.
 Preferably a Friday or Saturday.
 Even if they don't practice body language and the feeling of speaking to a physical audience which are useful for tournaments, they're still tournament-ready for online tournaments.

 The closest I've been to quitting debate was after an online debate.
-I quit the call
+I quit the call entirely.
+It means the world to people if you dm them and check up on them and how they feel about the session. (easier if you weren't involved in the session).

   ## A few issues of sessions that persist